 #5.
 Smart, conscientious, low-risk expansion

 Environmental services are important for businesses as they expand into different nations and geographical areas.
 As they enter new territories, they must meet those regions’ standards in order to maintain regulatory compliance.
-The expertise of environmental consultants is needed to ensure the business does not violate regulations and receive fines.
+The expertise of environmental consultants in the environmental services industry is needed to ensure the business does not violate regulations and receive fines.
 It also helps companies avoid negative spotlights and press that might result from noncompliance.

 Reaching Out To Environmental Services Specialists